-As of 12/31/22.
-Source: FactSet, analysis by Voya Investment Management.
+As of 12/31/23.
+Source: FactSet, analysis by Voya IM.
 Past performance is no guarantee of future results.

-Our REITs and utilities analysts recognize this; therefore, ECY is not a driving factor in their decision-making.
+1 Our REITs and utilities analysts recognize this; therefore, ECY is not a driving factor in their decision-making.

-The success of the Voya Large Cap Value strategy comes from the triangulation of ECY with relative value measures and qualitative, differentiated insights from our experienced team of sector analysts.
 Next, we lengthened the history, excluding financials in addition to REITs and utilities, and evaluated the same factors.
 Financials were excluded due to lack of data for the sector prior to 2013.
-Again, excess capital yield emerged as the strongest factor (Exhibit 3).
+Again, ECY emerged as the strongest factor (Exhibit 3).